 O'Conner, R., De Feyter, J., Carr, A., Luo, J. L., & Romm, H. (2017).
 A review of the literature on social and emotional learning for students ages 3-8: Teacher and classroom strategies that contribute to social and emotional learning (part 3 of 4).
 Washington, DC: Institute of Education Sciences, Department of Education.

-As communication boards serve as a learners' mode of Communication, the use of communication boards can be incorporated in individualized education plans (IEP) and 504 plans and can be integrated throughout classroom, curricular, and life skill activities inside and outside of the classroom.
+As communication boards serve as extensions of a learners' voice, the use of communication boards can be incorporated in individualized education plans (IEP) and 504 plans, and can be integrated throughout classroom, curricular and life skill activities inside and outside of the classroom.

-As communication boards serve as a learners' mode of Communication , the use of communication boards can be incorporated in individualized education plans (IEP) and 504 plans, and can be integrated throughout classroom, curricular and life skill activities inside and outside of the classroom.
+As communication boards serve as extensions of a learners' voice, the use of communication boards can be incorporated in individualized education plans (IEP) and 504 plans, and can be integrated throughout classroom, curricular and life skill activities inside and outside of the classroom.